On the geometric connected components of moduli spaces of p-adic shtukas and local Shimura varieties

-For the next step, let $x\in \pi_0(\Sht_{G,b,[\mu],\infty}\times \bb{C}_p)$ and let $G_x\subseteq G(\Qp)$ denote the stabilizer of $x$.
-Let $\K\subseteq G(\Qp)$ be a hyperspecial subgroup of $G$.
-We claim that it is enough to prove that $G_x$ is open and that $G(\Qp)=\K\cdot G_x$.
-Indeed, $\K$ surjects onto $G(\Qp)/G_x$ so that this space is discrete and compact therefore finite.
-By a theorem of Margulis \cite{Marg}, since we assumed $G$ to be simply connected, the only open subgroup of finite index is the whole group so that $G_x=G(\Qp)$.
-The proof that $G_x$ is open relies heavily on M. Chen's main result of \cite{Chen} on “generic” crystalline representations.
-To be able to apply her result in our context one uses that for suitable $p$-adic fields $K$, every crystalline representation is realized as a $\mrm{Spd}(K,O_K)$-valued point in Scholze's $B_\mrm{dR}$-Grassmannian.
-For the convenience of the reader, we include a discussion on how to think of crystalline representations as $\mrm{Spd}(K,O_K)$-valued points.
+Let us sketch how to prove that $\pi_0(\Sht^{\on{geo}}_{G,b,\mu,\infty})$ is a right ${G(\bbQ_p)_{\circ}}$-torsor in the simplest case.
+For this, let $G$ be semisimple and simply connected.
+Our theorem then says that $\Sht^{\on{geo}}_{G,b,\mu,\infty}$ is connected.
+Fix $x\in \pi_0(\Sht^{\on{geo}}_{G,b,\mu,\infty})$, we show that $G(\bbQ_p)$ acts transitively on $\pi_0(\Sht^{\on{geo}}_{G,b,\mu,\infty})$ and that the stabilizer $G_x\subseteq G(\bbQ_p)$ is the whole group.
+Transitivity is proven in \Cref{transitiveofgder} and follows closely the ideas of Chen.
+For the latter part let $K\subseteq G({\bbQ_p})$ be a hyperspecial subgroup of $G$.
+We claim that it is enough to prove two things: first that $G_x$ is open and second that $G({\bbQ_p})=K\cdot G_x$.
+Indeed, $K$ surjects onto $G({\bbQ_p})/G_x$ so that this space is discrete and compact, therefore finite.
+By a theorem of Margulis \cite[Chapter II, Theorem 5.1]{Marg}, since we assumed $G$ to be simply connected, the only open subgroup of finite index is the whole group, so $G_x=G({\bbQ_p})$.
+To prove $G_x$ is open we use the results of \cite{Chen} on “generic” crystalline representations, this is one of the crucial points where the HN-irreducibility of $(b,\mu)$ enters the picture.
+To prove the second input, i.e. that $G({\bbQ_p})=K\cdot G_x$, one is reduced to proving that $\Sht^{\on{geo}}_{G,b,\mu,K}$, the $K$-level moduli space of $p$-adic shtukas, is connected.
+This is where our theory of specialization maps gets used and where our strategy substantially deviates from the work of Chen.
+Addressing this point is also the heart of the paper.
+This leads to discuss the main theorem of $\mathsection$\ref{sectionspecialization}. \\